 But the deliverance and liberation that has been longed for by Jews and Christians has proven to be an elusive thing.During Advent, Lots of Waiting, But Not Enough Hope | Gene Robinson | December 7, 2014 | THE DAILY BEAST

 But for some teens ISIS seems to symbolize power and purpose, a great drama promising deliverance from the humdrum.

 The Queen of Sweden led 6,000 peasants to prayer at a cathedral for deliverance.

-The informal church, operating out of trailer homes and storefronts, refers to the process of casting out demons as “deliverance.”Possessed by PTSD, A Veteran Uses Exorcisms to Cast Out His Demons | Brian Van Reet | February 2, 2014 |DAILY BEAST
+The informal church, operating out of trailer homes and storefronts, refers to the process of casting out demons as “deliverance.”Possessed by PTSD, A Veteran Uses Exorcisms to Cast Out His Demons | Brian Van Reet | February 2, 2014 | THE DAILY BEAST

-His books include Securing the City, Summer of Deliverance, Expats, and With the Contras.
+His books include Securing the City, Summer of deliverance, Expats, and With the Contras.

 Alice Arden, you little dream of the man and the route by which, possibly, deliverance is speeding to you.Checkmate | Joseph Sheridan Le Fanu

 His first hard struggle for deliverance was coincident with his last hour of earthly peace.

 He saw Lettice and his cousin helping towards this exquisite deliverance somehow.The Wave | Algernon Blackwood